sslover/designing-for-data-personalization/javacript-cheat-sheet.md

 -------
 JavaScript has only **one** type of numbers.

-Numbers can be written with, or without decimals:
+Numbers can be written with or without decimals:

 	var num = 12; // Written without decimals
 	var num = 12.43; // Written with decimals